How is Smoked Salmon Made? Different Methods of Smoking Salmon

 Nova Smoked Salmon

-Nova salmon is named after its place of origin–Nova Scotia.
-Usually cold smoked, nova salmon is sliced thin and served on bagels along with cream cheese, or with red onion, lemon, and capers.
-You may recognize this kind of salmon from your local brunch menu.
-However, nova salmon is not to be confused with lox.
-Though similarly served, lox is cured but not smoked, and has a much saltier flavor than nova.
+Nova salmon gets its name from where it originated–Nova Scotia.
+Typically cold smoked, nova salmon is sliced paper thin and served on bagels with cream cheese or red onion, lemon, capers etc..
+You have probably seen this type of salmon on your local brunch menu before.
+But don’t confuse nova with lox; while both are served similarly, lox is cured but not smoked which gives it an even saltier taste than nova.

 Alaskan Smoked Salmon

-Also known as “king salmon”, Alaskan salmon comes from the cool waters off–you guessed it–Alaska.
-Due to its sustainable populations, this type of salmon is widely available, and usually hot-smoked and cured using traditional indigenous techniques.
-Taste and texture depends on the specific brining process.
+Also called “king salmon”, Alaskan salmon comes from the cooler waters off–you guessed it–Alaska.
+This kind has wider availability due to sustainable populations and is traditionally hot-smoked then cured using native methods.
+Taste and texture can vary depending on brining technique used.

 Salmon Board